HIV Among Asians in the United States

 What CDC Is Doing

-CDC and its partners are pursuing a High-Impact Prevention approach to advance the goals of the National HIV/AIDS Strategy, maximize the effectiveness of current HIV prevention methods and improve surveillance among Asians.
+CDC and its partners are pursuing a high-impact prevention approach to maximize the effectiveness of current HIV prevention methods, and improve surveillance among Asians.
 Funding state, territorial, and local health departments is CDC's largest investment in HIV prevention.

 - Heterosexual contact with a person known to have, or to be at high risk for, HIV infection.

 - Data for medical care and viral suppression are from 32 states and the District of Columbia (the areas with complete lab reporting by December 2015).